jahidul-arafat/Automation-Infra-Compliance-Cloud-with-Chef/2_Learn the Chef Infra Language/Lab_04.md

-# Lab 04
-## Experiment Name: Demonstrating a Hardening Cookbook
+# Lab 04: Demonstrating a Hardening Cookbook
 ## Learning Objective:
 - To run the hardening cookbook to ensure our machine remain compliant
 - To create a wrapper cookbook named 'base' with a default policyfile into it